AROUND THE GARDEN IN OCTOBER and NOVEMBER

 - Don’t lose young shrubs or trees to rabbits and voles!
 On a warm fall day, install protective 1/4” mesh cylinders around trunks of young woody shrubs and trees so the mesh is at least 3 inches away from the trunk, about 1 inch into the mulch/soil, and 2 to 3 feet high.
 These small fences will prevent rabbits and voles from chewing the tender bark under the cover of snow.
 A simple trick is to measure out the mesh, cut with wire snips, wrap around the plant, and use plastic zip ties to hold cylinders together.
 Just snip the zip ties off in spring to store and you can re-use the barriers for a few years.

 Other things to consider with trees and shrubs:

-- Water new plantings thoroughly by placing a hose at the plant base for 20 minutes once a week or (twice a week if dry) through November!
+- Water new plantings thoroughly by placing a hose at the plant base for 20 minutes once a week or (twice a week if dry) throughout November!

-- Rake up and bury scab-infected apples, crabapples and other fruits to avoid rodent pests and prevent disease from overwintering in the garden.
+- Rake up and bury scab-infected apples, crabapples, and other fruits to avoid rodent pests and prevent the disease from overwintering in the garden.

 - Do NOT prune spring-flowering shrubs now or you will cut off the flower buds.

 - Apply deer repellents to ornamental plants every 3 – 4 weeks depending on the repellent

 These tips expand on ideas offered by the University of Massachusetts Extension Garden Calendar.

 Your Garden in the Fall

 Still-warm soil and relatively cool air temperatures promote healthy root growth in plants that return each year.
 Check out our Fall gardening tips.Fall Articles